ole1986/a3-admintoolkit/README.md

 ## AdminToolkit for Arma 3 v0.9

-This tool is used to administrate Arma3 multiplayer server.
+A tool used to administrate Arma3 multiplayer server.

+<sup>*This work is licensed under a Creative Commons Attribution-NonCommercial 4.0 International License.*</sup>

 **<p align="center">PRESS THE F2 KEY IN-GAME TO OPEN</p>**